ubports/docs.ubports.com/sdk/apps/qml/QtQuick/RotationAnimator.rst

 Possible values are:

--  `RotationAnimator </sdk/apps/qml/QtQuick/RotationAnimator/>`__.Numerical
+-  :ref:`RotationAnimator <sdk_qtquick_rotationanimator>`.Numerical
    (default) - Rotate by linearly interpolating between the two numbers.
    A rotation from 10 to 350 will rotate 340 degrees clockwise.
--  `RotationAnimator </sdk/apps/qml/QtQuick/RotationAnimator/>`__.Clockwise
+-  :ref:`RotationAnimator <sdk_qtquick_rotationanimator>`.Clockwise -
-   - Rotate clockwise between the two values
+   Rotate clockwise between the two values
--  `RotationAnimator </sdk/apps/qml/QtQuick/RotationAnimator/>`__.Counterclockwise
+-  :ref:`RotationAnimator <sdk_qtquick_rotationanimator>`.Counterclockwise
    - Rotate counterclockwise between the two values
--  `RotationAnimator </sdk/apps/qml/QtQuick/RotationAnimator/>`__.Shortest
+-  :ref:`RotationAnimator <sdk_qtquick_rotationanimator>`.Shortest - Rotate
-   - Rotate in the direction that produces the shortest animation path.
+   in the direction that produces the shortest animation path.
 A rotation from 10 to 350 will rotate 20 degrees counterclockwise.

 |